-For a better understanding of DRDA, the reader should have some familiarity with these architectures.
-(See Referenced Documents (on page ix).)
+For a better understanding of DRDA, the reader should have some familiarity with these architectures; see Referenced Documents.

 Finally, DRDA is based on the Structured Query Language (SQL) but is not dependent on any particular level or dialect of it.
 It is not necessary to know the details of how to construct all the SQL statements, only to recognize certain types of statements and any host variables they may contain in order to map them to their DRDA equivalents.